 Charleston Carifest is a Caribbean Carnival celebration in honour of Caribbean American Heritage Month.
 It is four days of food, fun, music, and costumes submerged in education and culture.
 This is the creative and artistic expression of Caribbean people.
-Join in and embrace Unity in Diversity. ( We have postponed the Caribbean Gospel Concert on Sunday June 24 to attend and honour the Emanuel 9 at the Emanuel AME Cconcert).
+Join in and embrace Unity in Diversity.

 Charleston Carifest Caribbean Carnival

 As part of our humanitarian efforts, we are working with the Shelton Project to collect stuffed animals, books, soccer balls-size 3 – 4, child size cleets, shin guards for the children of Port Antonio, Jamaica WI.